afiedler/raytracing/README.md

 This is a Rust implementation of [Raytracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 There is both a web app and a CLI within this repo.
+Currently, the CLI is multithreaded, but the web version is not.

 ## CLI